 Back Pain When Breathing?
-Causes, Treatment and Complication
+4 Causes and 6 Ways to Treat

 Have you ever felt back pain when you took a deep breath?
 It's undoubtedly an excruciating and frustrating experience.
 Having back pain is bad enough, but experiencing it when breathing is even worse.

 Unfortunately, this is something that millions of people experience.
 A study by the American Chiropractic Association revealed that 31 million Americans suffer from back pain.
 Luckily, there are ways to remedy this problem.

 There are many causes of back pain, and the astonishingly high number is due to the back's function.
 Since it is an integral part of bending, lifting, rotating and twisting actions, it becomes prone to injuries.
 Even simple daily activities like bending to pick something up or carrying a heavy bag can cause back pain.